 As we consider biblical womanhood, there is one verse that does not seem to get a lot of attention.
 However, it is the first verse that mentions the female species and it is paramount in understanding the value and worth that God has placed on us women.
 That verse is Genesis 1:27.
 It is this verse that tells us that we were created in God’s image.
 My hope is that by the time you finish reading this, you will understand why this truth makes a whole world of difference.

 I don’t think it is a secret that most of us women battle with self-image.
-When we are bombarded with movies, print media, online images of “perfectly” proportioned women, we look ourselves in the mirror with a little less enthusiasm.
-We then inadvertently open ourselves up to jealously, envy, and comparison, slowly picking away at our self-worth.
+When we are bombarded with movies, print media, and online images of “perfectly” proportioned women, we look at ourselves in the mirror with a little less enthusiasm.
+We then inadvertently open ourselves up to jealousy, envy, and comparison, slowly picking away at our self-worth.

 The environment that we are in does not help.
 Since the fall, women, in general, have been relegated to at best, glorified servants, or worse, sex objects.
 Sadly enough, even historical Bible commentators regarded women in less than glowing terms.

 Despite the advancement of women’s rights, not much has changed.
 Sex trafficking is big business, pornography is running rampant in our culture and in our churches (read my article on Pornography in the Church), and even the most liberated women struggle to find their place in the world (or their self-worth).